LispCookbook/cl-cookbook/web.md

 Please see the section on [testing#continuous-integration](testing.html#continuous-integration).

-## Multiplatform delivery with Electron
+## Multi-platform delivery with Electron

 [Ceramic](https://ceramic.github.io/) makes all the work for us.